xdv/divvy-dev-portal/content/concepts/consensus-network/transaction-queue.md

 ## Queuing Restrictions

-The `rippled` server uses a variety of heuristics to estimate which transactions are "likely to be included in a ledger."
+The `divvyd` server uses a variety of heuristics to estimate which transactions are "likely to be included in a ledger."
 The current implementation uses the following rules to decide which transactions to queue:

 * Transactions must be properly-formed and [authorized](transaction-basics.html#authorizing-transactions) with valid signatures.
 * Transactions with an `AccountTxnID` field cannot be queued.
 * A single sending address can have at most 10 transactions queued at the same time.
-In order for a transaction to be queued, the sender must have enough XRP to pay all the XRP costs of all the sender's queued transactions including both the `Fee` fields and the sum of the XRP that each transaction could send.
-[New in: rippled 0.32.0][]
+In order for a transaction to be queued, the sender must have enough XDV to pay all the XDV costs of all the sender's queued transactions including both the `Fee` fields and the sum of the XDV that each transaction could send.
+[New in: divvyd 0.32.0][]
 * If a transaction affects how the sending address authorizes transactions, no other transactions from the same address can be queued behind it.
-[New in: rippled 0.32.0][]
+[New in: divvyd 0.32.0][]
 * If a transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.

 ### Fee Averaging

-[New in: rippled 0.33.0][]
+[New in: divvyd 0.33.0][]

 If a sending address has one or more transactions queued, that sender can "push" the existing queued transactions into the open ledger by submitting a new transaction with a high enough transaction cost to pay for all of them.
 Specifically, the new transaction must pay a high enough transaction cost to cover the [open ledger cost](transaction-cost.html#open-ledger-cost) of itself and each other transaction from the same sender before it in the queue.
 (Keep in mind that the open ledger cost increases exponentially each time a transaction pays it.)
-The transactions must still follow the other [queuing restrictions](#queuing-restrictions) and the sending address must have enough XRP to pay the transaction costs of all the queued transactions.
+The transactions must still follow the other [queuing restrictions](#queuing-restrictions) and the sending address must have enough XDV to pay the transaction costs of all the queued transactions.

 This feature helps you work around a particular situation.
 If you submitted one or more transactions with a low cost that were queued, you cannot send new transactions from the same address unless you do one of the following: